 It bears repeating, of course, that one must be very careful when foraging not to mistake something inedible or dangerous for something delicious.
-Books like Mushrooming Without Fear and Edible Wild Plants: A North American Field Guide can help alert you to the basics, but it can take years of practice to feel really confident about what you pick and eat.
+Books like Mushrooming Without Fear and Edible Wild Plants: A North American Field Guide can help alert you to the basics.
+But it can take years of practice to feel really confident about what you pick and eat.

 Dining Out for Foraged Ingredients

 Foraged ingredients have been gaining popularity coast to coast, and are easier than ever to find in chefs’ kitchens.
-Lovely’s Fifty Fifty in Portland, Oregon, the Porter Beer Bar in Atlanta, New York City’s Aska, Lazy Bear in San Francisco, and Kindred Spirit in Logan, Ohio are just a few of the many restaurants serving up everything from edible lichen to brown butter fiddlehead ferns and wild violet salads.
+Lovely’s Fifty Fifty in Portland, Oregon, the Porter Beer Bar in Atlanta, New York City’s Aska, Lazy Bear in San Francisco, and Kindred Spirit in Logan, Ohio.
+These are just a few of the many restaurants serving up everything from edible lichen to brown butter fiddlehead ferns and wild violet salads.

-What’s really special about foraging isn’t just the potent ingredients that end up on our plates — it’s the experience we have in looking for them.
+What’s really special about foraging isn’t just the potent ingredients that end up on our plates.
+It’s the experience we have in looking for them.
 All too often we hurry through our hikes, forgetting to look closely at what’s around us.